Community Fellow Program

 Whitman’s Community Fellow program is supported in large part thanks to a grant from the Donald and Virginia Sherwood Internship Endowment.

-Selected Community Fellows will:
+Selected Community Fellows:

 - Attend a mandatory orientation in September